 Methicillin-resistant Staphylococcus aureus (MRSA)

-At the Law Offices of Ben Yeroushalmi, our nursing home neglect and abuse attorneys have extensive knowledge and experience in litigating cases that involve preventable Methicillin-resistant Staphylococcus aureus (MRSA) infections.
-We have a good working knowledge of the types of infection control procedures that should be used to prevent MRSA outbreaks and have had great success in cases involving laxity and negligence by nursing homes failing to comply with health and safety standards.
+The Los Angeles infection lawyers at the Law Offices of Ben Yeroushalmi in have extensive experience in litigating cases that involve preventable Methicillin-resistant Staphylococcus aureus (MRSA) infections.
+Our team of attorneys have a good working knowledge of the types of infection control procedures that should be used to prevent MRSA outbreaks and have had great success in cases involving laxity and negligence by nursing homes and assisted living facilities failing to comply with health and safety standards.

-The problem with MRSA is that it is more difficult and costly to treat because of its resistance to certain antibiotics that are commonly used to treat and cure staph infections.
+The problem with MRSA is that it is more difficult and costlier to treat because of its resistance to certain antibiotics that are commonly used to treat and cure staph infections.
 Therefore, prompt containment of MRSA followed by thorough treatment measures is crucial for successful infection control.
-Nursing homes staff must be adequately educated and trained so that they can identify symptoms of MRSA and properly follow routine infection control measures.
+Staff must be adequately educated and trained so that they can identify symptoms of MRSA and properly follow routine infection control measures.
 Such precautions are of the utmost importance not only because of the difficulty in treating MRSA, but also because of the increased susceptibility of the elderly to this infection.
-The immune systems of residents in nursing homes are generally compromised, so MRSA infections are more dangerous, and more frequently fatal, than in the general population.
+The immune systems of patients and residents are generally compromised, so MRSA infections are more dangerous, and more frequently fatal, than in the general population.

-Like other infections, indirect transmission by nursing staff’s hands is the main challenge in controlling the propagation of MRSA infections.
-Good hygiene of both nursing staff and residents with MRSA colonization are imperative to prevent an outbreak.
-Because MRSA can survive on surfaces and fabrics as well, an infected resident's room and all other clinical areas need to be decontaminated through surface sanitation with alcohol and terminal cleaning.
+Like other infections, indirect transmission by the staff’s hands is the main challenge in controlling the propagation of MRSA infections.
+Good hygiene of both staff and patients or residents with MRSA colonization are imperative to prevent an outbreak.
+Because MRSA can survive on surfaces and fabrics as well, an infected patient’s or resident's room and all other clinical areas need to be decontaminated through surface sanitation with alcohol and terminal cleaning.
 Staff members have to be vigilant in cleaning themselves, as well as any tools they use, as they travel from patient to patient to prevent any spread of the infection.

 Outbreaks in nursing homes are difficult to control and require quick systematic responses, especially so for MRSA because of the difficulties involved in treatment.
-To do this, facilities need to have pre-established response procedures and employ enough nursing staff to carry them out.
-If a resident contracts MRSA because there were not sufficient staff members to implement proper infection-control measures the nursing home is liable.
+To do this, facilities need to have pre-established response procedures and employ enough staff to carry them out.
+If a resident contracts MRSA because there were not sufficient staff members to implement proper infection-control measures the facility is liable.

-If your loved one has suffered because of a MRSA infection due to improper infection control or understaffing in his or her nursing home, please contact us today.
+If your loved one has suffered because of a MRSA infection due to improper infection control or understaffing in his or her nursing home or assisted living facility, please contact our Los Angeles infection attorneys today.
 Come into our offices for a free consultation to discuss what we can do to help your loved get the proper care and compensation he or she deserves.
-Our legal team specializes in nursing home litigation and abuse cases, so we are well prepared to fight for you and your loved one and pursue the case through to trial if necessary.
+Our team of lawyers is dedicated to nursing home abuse cases, so we are well prepared to fight for you and your loved one and pursue the case through to trial if necessary.